testo301/Lane/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

 Potential improvements involve:
-- adding averaging of the lines (e.g. simple moving average of the anchor coordinates) for the last X frames) to stabilize the solution.
+- adding averaging of the lines (e.g. simple moving average of the anchor coordinates or lines for the last X frame window) to stabilize the solution.
 - deep dive frame by frame on the optional challenge to identify the reason for lines crossing in the middle of the image.
 - better support for intermittent lines
 - added support for shape curvature capturing